This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Maybe you’re recovering from a c-section or a knee injury.
 Maybe you are busy being a mom, or wife, or superstar employee and life just got in the way of your fitness goals.
-Either way, most of us have been there.
+Either way, getting into a workout routine after a break can be difficult, so I’ve rounded up five tips on making the process easier.

 5 Things To Do When Starting A Workout Routine After A Break